Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Murders A-Z is a collection of true crime stories that take an in-depth look at both little-known and famous murders throughout history.

-When he returned to his killing ways, he was largely ignored until the LA Weekly broke the story in 2008, dubbing him “The Grim Sleeper” for his 13-year absence.
-If it were not for breakthroughs in DNA technology, he might still be out on the streets instead of sitting on death row.
+When he returned to his killing ways, he was largely ignored until the magazine LA Weekly broke the story in 2008, dubbing him “The Grim Sleeper” for his 13-year absence.
+If it were not for breakthroughs in DNA technology, he might've gotten away with his crimes for good.

 Born in 1952, Franklin grew up in the same neighborhoods where he hunted for victims.
-Historically the home of Los Angeles’ black community, South Central earned a reputation in the 1980s due to escalating gang activity and drug problems.
+Historically the home of Los Angeles’ Black community, South Central earned a poor reputation in the 1980s due to escalating gang activity and drug problems.
 With murder rates on the rise, it was the perfect climate for a serial killer to hide in plain sight.
-In 2003, the city would change its name to “South Los Angeles,” in order to disassociate itself from those troubled times.
+In 2003, the city would change its name to “South Los Angeles,” in order to distance itself from those troubled times.

 In 1974, while stationed in Stuttgart, Germany, as a private in the U.S. Army, Franklin and two other men kidnapped and raped a 17-year-old girl.
-During the attack, the soldiers took photographs of the attack, something Franklin would repeat when he began killing women in the 1980s, reported Los Angeles’ ABC 7.
-The three were arrested, and Franklin was sentenced to about three years in prison, although he would serve less than a year.
+During the attack, the soldiers took photographs of the attack, an action that Franklin would repeat when he began killing women in the 1980s, reported Los Angeles’ ABC 7.
+The three were arrested and charged with two counts of theft, one count of misdemeanor assault and one count of battery.
+Franklin was sentenced to about three years in prison, although he would serve less than a year.
 He also received a general discharge from the Army, according to People magazine.

 “We don’t know why he got out,” LAPD detective Daryn Dupree told the outlet in 2016.
 “The other guys did their whole time.”

 In August 1985, Franklin claimed the first of his known victims, 29-year-old Debra Jackson.
 She was shot three times in the chest and her body was dumped in an alley, according to the Los Angeles Times.
-Over the next three years, he would kill six more women, shooting them in the chest and often dumping their bodies in alleys, in some cases covering them with trash.
+Over the next three years, he would kill six more women — Princess Berthomieux, Valerie McCorvey, 25; Janecia Peters, 25; Henrietta Wright, 35; Barbara Ware, 23; Bernita Sparks, 26; Mary Lowe, 26; Lachrica Jefferson, 22; and Alicia “Monique” Alexander, 18 — shooting them in the chest and often dumping their bodies in alleys, in some cases covering them with trash.
 Many of his victims had been beaten and raped.

 Some of Franklin’s victims suffered from drug addiction and occasionally did sex work to support their habits, reported the Los Angeles Times.
 Police said Franklin initiated sexual content with his victims before murdering them, according to The Washington Post.

-At the same time of Franklin’s murderers, there were multiple serial killers active in South-Central Los Angeles.
+At the same time of Franklin’s murderers, there were multiple serial killers active in South-Central Los Angeles, including Nightstalker Richard Ramirez.
 Their combined crimes were thought to be the work of a single murderer, known as the “Southside Slayer.”
 It would be decades before law enforcement realized these were 4 or 5 different killers, according to ABC News.

 “I don’t think he stopped killing,” LAPD Detective Daryn Dupree told the Los Angeles Times, while Detective Dennis Kilcoyne, who also worked the case, told The Daily Beast, “We know he wasn’t sleeping.”